Enable network protection

 - Group Policy

-On your Group Policy management machine, open the Group Policy Management Console, right-click the Group Policy Object you want to configure and click Edit.
+On a domain-joined Group Policy management computer, open the Group Policy Management Console, right-click the Group Policy Object you want to configure and click Edit.

 In the Group Policy Management Editor go to Computer configuration and click Administrative templates.